Telescopic sight: History

 The first experiments directed to give shooters optical aiming aids go back to the early 17th century.
 For centuries, different optical aiming aids and primitive predecessors of telescopic sights were created that had practical or performance limitations.

 In the late 1630s, English amateur astronomer William Gascoigne was experimenting with a Keplerian telescope and left it with the case open.
 Later he found that a spider had spun its web inside the case, and when he looked through the telescope he found that the web was in focus with distant objects.
 Gascoigne realised that he could use this principle to make a telescopic sight for use in his astronomical observations.

-In 1776, Charles Willson Peale collaborated with David Rittenhouse to mount a telescope to a rifle as a sighting aid, but was unable to mount it sufficiently far forward to prevent the eyepiece impacting with the operator's eye during recoils.
+In 1776, Charles Willson Peale collaborated with David Rittenhouse to mount a telescope to a rifle as a sighting aid, but was unable to mount it sufficiently far forward to prevent the eyepiece impacting with the operator's eye during recoil.
 In the same year, James Lind and Captain Alexander Blair described a gun which included a telescopic sight.

-The first documented telescopic rifle sight was invented between 1835 and 1840.
-In a book titled The Improved American Rifle, written in 1844, British-American civil engineer John R. Chapman documented the first telescopic sights made by gunsmith Morgan James of Utica, New York.
-Chapman gave James the concepts and some of the design, whereupon they produced the Chapman-James sight.
+The first rifle sight was created in 1835–1840.
+In the book The Improved American Rifle, written in 1844, British-American civil engineer John R. Chapman described a sight made by gunsmith Morgan James of Utica, New York.
+Chapman worked with James on the concepts and design of the Chapman-James sight.
 In 1855, optician William Malcolm of Syracuse, New York began producing his own telescopic sight, used an original design incorporating achromatic lenses such as those used in telescopes, and improved the windage and elevation adjustments.
 These Malcolm sights were between 3× and 20× magnification (possibly more).
-Malcolm's sights and those made by Vermont jeweller L. M. Amidon were the standard sharpshooter equipments during the American Civil War.
+Malcolm's sights and those made by Vermont jeweler L. M. Amidon were the standard sharpshooter equipment during the American Civil War.
 Other telescopic sights of the same period were the Davidson and the Parker Hale.

 An early practical refracting telescope based telescopic sight was built in 1880 by August Fiedler (of Stronsdorf, Austria), forestry commissioner of German Prince Reuss.
 Later telescopic sights with extra long eye relief became available for use on handguns and scout rifles.
-A historic example of a long-eye relief (LER) telescopic sight is the German ZF41 which was used during World War II on Karabiner 98k rifles.
+A historical example of a long-eye relief (LER) telescopic sight is the German ZF41 which was used during World War II on Karabiner 98k rifles.

 An early example of a man-portable sight for low visibility/night use is the Zielgerät (aiming device) 1229 (ZG 1229), also known by its code name Vampir ("vampire").
 The ZG 1229 Vampir was a Generation 0 active infrared night vision device developed for the Wehrmacht for the StG 44 assault rifle, intended primarily for night use.
 The issuing of the ZG 1229 Vampir system to the military started in 1944 and it was used on a small scale in combat from February 1945 until the final stages of World War II.